debra-lonsdorf/a11yEngineer/_checklist-native/radio.md

 - Use a Radio Button when the user needs to choose between more than two states
 - You should use a native element rather than a custom element because it will announce the correct built-in screen reader announcements without additional development effort
-- A Radio Button should never do anything but toggle between selected and unselected.
-It should never automatically navigate the user to another field or screen
+- A Radio Button should just toggle between selected and unselected.
+Toggling can add related content to screen.
+It should not automatically navigate the user to another field or screen, which would be a change of context

 ### Name

 - Name describes purpose while focus is in/on the control
+- Name should match the visible label

 - **iOS Tips**
 	- Set a label in Interface Builder in the Identity Inspector